-Joint pain is one of the key symptoms of arthritis; but the complexity of the human nervous system, the variety of forms of arthritis and the number of conditions presenting with similar symptoms make certain diagnosis and recommending effective treatment very challenging.
+Joint pain is one of the key symptoms of arthritis; but the complexity of the human nervous system, the variety of forms of arthritis and the number of conditions presenting with similar symptoms make a certain diagnosis and recommending effective treatment very challenging.

 Anybody who is suffering from chronic joint pain should be encouraged to see their doctor for a careful examination rather than suffer in silence or attempt self-diagnosis.
 Some types of arthritis respond well to timely intervention; while other manifestations of joint pain (including referred pain) are linked to unexpected problems elsewhere in the body rendering a few treatments ineffective, counterproductive or even harmful.